writethedocs/www/docs/organizer-guide/meetups/starting.rst

 When a speaker cancels, think of it as an opportunity!
 While it's not convenient, it's your chance to get others to participate.
 Here's one approach:

 Go around the "table".
-Ask every attendee to:
+Ask each attendee to:

 1) Introduce themselves